Parisson/TimeSide/README.rst

 and browse http://localhost:8000/api/

-This server is not currently connected to the player but this will be done soon so that TimeSide can provide a completely autonomous service on the web (the server side as well as the server side).
+This server is not currently connected to the player but this will be done soon so that TimeSide can provide a complete autonomous service on the web (a server side and a client side).

 Development